fawaz-dabbaghieh/bubble_gun/README.md

 A tool for detecting Bubbles and Superbubble in De-bruijn graphs.
 BubbleGun outputs runs of bubbles and superbubbles we call bubble chains.
 Several graph-related functions are also implemented in BubbleGun:
-- Graph compacting (mergin linear stretches of single nodes),
+- Graph compacting (merging linear stretches of single nodes),
-- Extracing biggest component in the graph
+- Extracting the biggest connected component in the graph
 - Separating certain chains by their id for further examination
 - Extracting a user-specified neighborhood size around a node to extract as a separate graph for examination
-- Extracting two randome paths from each bubble chain for haplotyping
+- Extracting two random paths from each bubble chain for haplotyping
 - Extracting information from long reads aligned to bubble chains

 BubbleGun keeps all optional information in the S (Segment) lines and re-writes them in th output GFA.
 However, if the graph is compacted then output GFA file doesn't have these optional information, the problem is that when compacting some nodes will be merged and it's not always clear how these optional information can be updated for merged noded.